HOW-TO GUIDES

 SHARE

-In this guide, we'll walk you through the process of cutting stair stringers, from calculating the rise and run of the stairs to finding the appropriate angles and making precise cuts.
-Whether you're a seasoned DIY enthusiast or a beginner in construction projects, this guide will provide you with the necessary knowledge and confidence to build stair stringers that will enhance both the accessibility and aesthetics of your deck.
-So let's dive in and learn how to build stair stringers for your deck steps.
+In this guide, we'll walk you through the process of how to cut stair stringers, from calculating the rise and run of the stairs to finding the appropriate angles and making precise cuts.
+No matter your experience level, this guide offers the tips you need to be confident building stair stringers that will enhance both the accessibility and aesthetics of your deck.

 Disclaimer: Instructions provided by Trex® are based on the build specifications that Trex® demonstrated in the Trex® Academy video series and are not universal to all homeowners’ projects.
 A homeowner’s build may vary from Trex’s instructions based on the homeowner’s local municipality requirements, individual design preference and project specifications.
 For questions or assistance needed during your project, please reach out to howto@trex.com

-On average, 1.5 hours to cut two stair stringers with a team of 2 people.
+On average, it will take 1.5 hours to cut two stair stringers with a team of 2 people.

 *Times may vary